vineelkovvuri/vineelkovvuri.github.io/content/blog/paging-101/index.md

 no VA-to-PA translation exists for that page table's base address).
-In order to have read/write access to that page, we need to **trick** the CPU in such a way that, when it resolves a specially crafted virtual address (VA), *the CPU's page walk ultimately lands on the physical base address of the desired page table*.
-What this means is that the CPU finishes translating the VA, but the page walk itself ends at the desired page table.
+In order to have read/write access to that page, we need to **trick** the CPU in such a way that, when it resolves a specially crafted virtual address (VA), *the CPU's page walk ultimately lands on the physical base address of that allocated page*.
+What this means is that the CPU finishes translating the VA, and the page walk itself ends at the desired page table.
 In other words, the CPU effectively maps the page table for us, and we can then have R/W access to its entries.
-Remember what "mapping" really mean?
-This paragraph definitely requires multiple readings to fully grasp!
+Recollect what "mapping" really mean from the first paragraph?
+If not read it again.
+Also the current paragraph definitely requires multiple readings to fully grasp!

 ## What tricks are we playing with the CPU here?